 Career Opportunities for Social Workers in Kansas

-Despite the fact that according to the National Association of Social Workers, the Department of Veterans Affairs is the largest employer of social workers in the country, Kansas’s employment opportunities are actually offered by other state bodies and medical centers.
+Despite the fact that according to their website, the Department of Veterans Affairs is the largest employer of social workers in the country, Kansas’s employment opportunities are actually offered by other state bodies and medical centers.
 For example, many employers in the state are hospitals such as Children’s Mercy Hospitals and Clinics in Overland Park.
 St. Francis Health Center in Topeka and VC Hospital St. Francis in Wichita.
 There are also state positions like the one with Kansas State Research and Extension and the Department of Children’s Services and the Department of Health and Environment.

 For more information about the process of becoming a social worker in Kansas, visit our page on Kansas social worker license requirements.

 Child, Family, and School Social Workers Salary in Kansas

 Table data taken from 2016 BLS (http://www.bls.gov/oes/current/oes211022.htm)

 Mental Health and Substance Abuse Social Workers Salary in Kansas

 Table data taken from 2016 BLS (http://www.bls.gov/oes/current/oes211023.htm)